Home » Asia Cup 2025 – Results, Standings & Final Highlights

 FormatTwenty20 International

-Tournament FormatGroup stage and knockout
+Tournament FormatGroup Stage, Super Four, and Final

 Number Of Teams8

-Recent Edition2023
+Recent Edition2025

 Current ChampionIndia